Resources

 • Camp Moomba – Camp Elphinstone, Sunshine Coast: A free overnight camp for children and youth ages 6 to 17 years old who are living with HIV, or who have a family member living with HIV.
 Campers will have choices around different indoor and outdoor activities while connecting with peers to challenge HIV stigma.

-• Polaris – Dates in July and August – REGISTER NOW!
+• Polaris – Dates in July and August 2024 – Register now!
 Camp Fircom, Gambier Island, BC: Ages 12-17.
 Discover personal strengths, areas for growth, and how to work as members and leaders of a group!

 Check out some of the amazing resources we use to inform our work at CampOUT! and some helpful tools so you can get involved too!